 · If possible, trim back any tree branches or limbs that are close to the house.
 If it is impractical to eliminate all branches, tree trunks can be wrapped with two-foot wide sheet metal beginning two feet above the ground.
 This prevents raccoons from climbing the trees.

 Closely monitor the raccoons to determine when they have moved, and after the family is gone, tightly secure the area to prevent re-entry.
-If there are no young present, install a one-way doorover the entrance, allowing the raccoons to leave but preventing its re-entry.
-Click here to go to our links and resources page to find vendors that sell one-way doors.
+If there are no young present, install a one-way door over the entrance, allowing the raccoons to leave but preventing its re-entry.
 Once the raccoons are gone, be sure to permanently seal the entryway with heavy gauge wire mesh to prevent other wildlife from moving in.
 Make sure that you do not exclude the mother while young are still in your house – she will find another way in to get her babies, even if it means ripping the shingles off of the roof.

 Make sure your chimney is securely capped.
 Raccoons have little hands that can easily dislodge loose screens or covers.
 They are agile climbers, and females like to use the flue or smoke shelf as a den.